GOD OF MARTIAL ARTS

-Research project on Zhen Wu
+Research project on Zhen Wu God of Martial Arts

-People mistakenly say you can point the fingers at the tip of your sword to project chi energy into it, or they say that if you harden your fingers you could actually stab an opponent with your finger tips as if they where able to puncture through skin and flesh like a sword.
+People mistakenly say that you can point the fingers at the tip of your sword to project chi into it.
+Or they say that if you harden your fingers, you could use them to stab like a sword!

 It is the hand sign of the hidden dagger.
-The left hand contains a hidden dagger that can be used to stab the opponent when his weapon and concentration are distracted by a feint attack from your long sword.
+The hand contains a hidden dagger that can be used to stab the opponent when his weapon and concentration are distracted by a feint attack from your long sword.

 My book The Training Manual of The College of Chinese Martial Arts explains in great detail how to develop Chinese martial arts internal power.